Clean Out the Clutter – A Mental Detox

-As we prepare for our upcoming Holiday Detox & Yoga retreat, I realize that I’m in need of a mental detox as much or maybe even more than my guests.
+As I prepare for our upcoming Detox & Yoga retreat, I realize that I’m in need of a mental detox as much or maybe even more than my guests.
 It’s easy to get caught up in the pace of life, of things, of that constant need to be engaged (hello smart phone, not making me smarter, just making me more co-dependent)… Help!
 I need to stop, disengage and RETREAT!
 You can retreat with us.

 I find that if I’m looking at magazines, surfing the internet, watching TV…it makes me want.
 Want things that I don’t need (honestly I don’t want a new purse or couch or shoes…I’d rather save my pennies to travel); want a better body, hair, skin (I’m quite happy with my body, my hair, my skin and I like my smile most of all); want a relationship/friendship that makes my heart sing every second of the day (I have a wonderful family and amazing friends that make my heart sing…just not every second of the day…those other seconds I actually need to be living my life).